Differentiate symbolic expression or function

 f and returns a vector or a matrix of the same size

-Differentiation parameter, specified as a symbolic variable, symbolic
+Differentiation parameter, specified as a symbolic scalar variable,

-If you specify differentiation with respect to a symbolic function
+If you specify differentiation with respect to the symbolic function

 var = f(x) or the derivative function